 Their ID cards also became a weapon in the hands of those staffing checkpoints—government forces and opposition militias alike.
-Each ID card has identifying stripes on the bottom of each card, for Shia, Kurd and Sunni.
+Each ID card has identifying stripes on the bottom, for Shia, Kurd and Sunni.
 Kinaz was sometimes up to an hour late for school because someone riding in the same car had an issue at a checkpoint.

 Everyday travel became terrifying.

 The young man who made her feel special, the one she hoped to spend the rest of her life with, had to flee to Iraq with his family.
 Staying would have meant certain death for him.

 Her community was supplied electricity only one hour every three days so her family couldn’t keep refrigerated food in the house.
 She had to study for school by candle light.

 Then there were the more obvious marks of war, an ever-present reminder of terror—the bombs, the violence, the never ending fear.
 The onset of war was so fast it took Kinaz and her community off guard.
 They had always known Syria as a safe, developed country.